 Or maybe go for highly popular white-out or all-black lenses that are totally creepy.

-Zombie white-out contact lenses are perfect for the highly popular zombie look and need little more in terms of a fancy dress outfit than a touch of red face-paint and some scruffy tattered clothes; the more rips in them the better!
+These bloodshot eyes soft contact lenses are perfect for the highly popular zombie look and need little more in terms of a fancy dress outfit than a touch of red face-paint and some scruffy tattered clothes; the more rips in them the better!